umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/setup_instructions.md

      The command will print a warning (e.g. Warning: Permanently added ‘SERVER_ADDRESS’ (ECDSA) to the list of known hosts).
 This is fine.

    4.3.
-When prompted,  type the password supplied by the workshop hosts.
-(Note this password is case sensitive.)
-If you successfully logged in, the command window should show a command prompt that looks something like this:
+When prompted,  type the password supplied by the workshop hosts followed by **Enter/Return**.
+(Note that the password is case sensitive.
+Also note that the server will not echo any characters when you are typing your password; this is ok.)

+   After successfully logging in, your command window should end looking something like this:

        Welcome to RNA-Seq Demystified
        ------------------------------
-       (/rsd/conda/workshop) YOUR_USER_NAME@ip:~$
+       (/rsd/conda/workshop) YOUR_USERNAME@ip:~$

 5. **Launch R/RStudio in a web browser**